Takeminakata: Suwa Daimyōjin Ekotoba

 Originally, it was believed that the compiler, Suwa (Kosaka) Enchū (1295-1364), a member of a branch of the Suwa clan based in Kyoto, deliberately edited the story to cast the shrine's deity in a more favorable light.
-However, recent scholarship by Ryōtarō Maeda (2020) suggests Enchū did not have access to the Kuji Hongi text itself but was working from an extract titled "The Matter of Suwa Shrine" (諏方社事, Suwa-sha no koto), which was in turn appended to a lengthy extract of the Kojiki's kuni-yuzuri account (古事記上巻抄, Kojiki Jōkan-shō, "Excerpt from the Upper Volume of the Kojiki") found in the temple library of Shinpuku-ji (Ōsu Kannon) in Nagoya, which omits the details of Takeminakata's defeat.
+However, recent scholarship by Ryōtarō Maeda (2020) suggests Enchū did not have access to the Kuji Hongi text itself; rather, he appears to have relied on an abridged excerpt titled "The Matter of Suwa Shrine" (諏方社事, Suwa-sha no koto) that happened to omit the passage describing Takeminakata’s defeat.
+This text is found appended to the Kojiki Jōkan-shō (古事記上巻抄,“Excerpt from the Upper Volume of the Kojiki”), a manuscript copy of the Kojiki's kuni-yuzuri account preserved in the library of Shinpuku-ji (Ōsu Kannon) in Nagoya.

-"(...)
-When he allowed him to take his hand, he changed it into a column of ice, and then changed it into a sword blade," and so forth (云々, unnun).

-"Upon arriving at the sea of Suwa in the land of Shinano, Takeminakata-no-Kami said, 'I will go to no other place.
-And I will not disobey the commands of my father Ōkuninushi-no-Kami, and will not disobey the words of the words of my elder brother Yae-Kotoshironushi-no-Kami.
-I will yield this Central Land of the Reed Plains in accordance with the commands of the Heavenly Deities.'"